HenrikErlandsson/Fonts/README.md

 This repo was created specifically for AmiGameJam2025, and inspired by [this thread on EAB](https://eab.abime.net/showthread.php?t=112250&page=5), and for Blitz specifically there's now thanks to Honitos [AmiBlitz](https://github.com/AmiBlitz/AmiBlitz3/tree/develop) a plugin that will let you include any fonts, not just the ones I put here!

 # Example
-International font supporting ANSI characters.
+This is 'GameStory', an International font supporting ANSI characters.

 ### Lores
 <img width="720" height="568" alt="223" src="https://github.com/user-attachments/assets/72db1c94-0ec8-4bd8-9aac-919ffa561ade" />